Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 Check the service is running:
 `systemctl status libvirtd.service`

+You can play with permissions and other configuration settings (like TLS) in `/etc/libvirt/libvirtd.conf`.
+There are 3 things you may want to change right away to get around having to use a polkit agent:

+- uncomment line 85: `unix_sock_group = "libvrit"`
+- uncomment line 95: `unix_sock_ro_perms = "0777"`
+- uncomment line 108: `unix_sock_rw_perms = "0770"`
+- There are descriptions above the lines that provide more info on why you may want to change the permissions to be tighter or more loose.
+- Whether you change this to avoid going through your polkit agent or not, a polkit agent is still useful to have.
+- This can be helpful later on if you're wanting to start your Wazuh server on boot.

+Add Libvirt group for your user:
+`sudo usermod -a -G libvirt $(whoami)`
+`newgrp libvirt`

+You'll need to start virsh (a libvirt command line utility) by default to enable NAT forwarding with Qemu/Virt-Manager:
+Check if it's started: `sudo virsh net-list --all`
+If "inactive", start with: `sudo virsh net-start default` You'll be able to see it in the virt-manager menu now by going to "Edit" > Connection Details > Virtual Networks.
+It should say "Active" under "State:"

 That's it!
 You're ready to launch `virt-manager` and to start installing some test vm's or juicy boxes from [vulhub](https://www.vulnhub.com/) to pwn!

+**Tip:** Don't give your virtual machines more than half of your vCPU cores.
+If you give them too many you will definitely experience problems.

 ---